Combodo/iTop/readme.txt

 1.1 What's new?
     ---------------------------
-This version brings a number of bug fixes since 2.0.0 and two enhancements:
+This version brings a number of bug fixes since 2.0.0 and a few enhancements, namely:

-- CRON jobs are now scheduled according to their "periodicity"
+- CRON jobs are now scheduled according to their "periodicity", the status can be displayed using the "--status_only=1" flag

 - A new REST/JSON web service API is available (documented at: http://www.combodo.com/wiki/doku.php?id=advancedtopics:rest_json)

+Users' Portal:
+- New "Portal power user" profile.
+Combined with the "Portal user" profile, this additional profile gives access, from the portal, to ALL the tickets of the customer
+- Reopen and Close are done in a separate dialog box where the user will input requested data
+- On closed tickets, the user satisfaction and comments are displayed

+The Spanish and Japanese localizations have been reviewed and completed thanks to Miguel Turrubiates and Shoji Seki.

-... and about 40 bug fixes.
+... and about 80 bug fixes!

 1.2 Should I upgrade to 2.0.1?
     -------------------------------